It can be confusing to know which business structure to choose when you’re getting ready to start your company.

 Remember to make sure all PLLC members keep their professional licenses up to date in order to remain in compliance.

-It’s important to note that while PLLCs offer many of the same legal protections as LLCs, members are still vulnerable to individual malpractice suits.
+The PLLC structure comes with critical liability protections, but it doesn't remove liability entirely.
+Note that individual members of a PLLC are still vulnerable to individual malpractice suits.
 As a result, individual members may need to carry their own malpractice insurance.